maruel/pre-commit-go/CONFIGURATION.md

 This permits to override settings of a `pre-commit-go.yml` in a repository by storing an unversionned one in `.git`.

-The `pre-commit-go.yml` name can be overriden on a per call basis via `-config`.
-If `-config` specifies an absolute path, it is loaded directly.
+The `pre-commit-go.yml` name can be overriden on a per call basis via `-c`.
+If `-c` specifies an absolute path, it is loaded directly.
 If it can't be found, the default configuration is loaded.

 Checks